 The performers share the stage with Thirteen Harmonies, a work by John Cage recorded for this new creation by violinist Wietse Beels and keyboard player Lea Petra on a Fender Rhodes.
 Thirteen Harmonies is a transcription for violin and keyboard (by Roger Zahab in 1985) of a larger work by John Cage titled Apartment House 1776.
 Commissioned by several American orchestras for the bicentenary of the independence of the United States in 1976, Apartment House 1776, performed by musicians and singers representing the members of the communities living in the United States more than 200 years ago (Puritan Protestants, Sephardic Jews, Native Americans and African Americans), is based on 44 works by colonial composers.
 Far from the naive optimism and unshakeable faith (in God, in oneself and in the conquest of the American continent) exuded by the original hymns, which were imbued with liturgical accents, the sound of Thirteen Harmonies becomes both recognizable and strange, haunted by mysterious silences.
 They evoke a sense of hesitation, doubt, vulnerability, regret.

-In these deliberately purified and randomly unstructured compositions, resulting from a treatment that is both formal and chaotic at the same time, John Cage manages to transmit, through a sensual experience, a sceptical view of history inseparably linked to the music of the “pioneer era”.
-The colonial spirit, violence against indigenous peoples, a nation built with the help of slave labour: here a critical and frank look at the past is implicitly present and makes the fragments of the original compositions heard as remnants of a lost vision.
-Instead of celebrating a glorious past, Cage offers a transparency that allows us to see the other sides of history, in order to ask questions and make the scruples resonate.
+In these randomly de-structured compositions, the result of a formal and chaotic filtering process, John Cage manages to transmit, through a sensorial experience, a sceptical attitude towards the history that is inseparably linked to the music of the era of the pioneers.
+The colonial ideology, the violence against the indigenous peoples, a nation built on the work of slaves: a critical and frank look at the past is implicitly present in the music and allows the fragments of original compositions to be heard, like the remains of a misguided vision.
+Instead of celebrating a glorious past, Cage proposes a transparency which allows glimpses of the other side of history.

 Concept & direction Thomas Hauert